gustavoalbuquerquebr/ecommerce/readme.md

 # e-Commerce CMS Project

-Basic Content Management System for e-commerce written in vanilla PHP using OOP.
+Basic Content Management System for e-commerce written in vanilla PHP using OOP with Stripe API integration.
 Works with MySQL and MariaDB through the PDO extension and the Active Record pattern.
 Requires PHP 7+.

 ### FEATURES